 A Model African Union conference is a simulation of the African Union and its institutions.
 During the conference you have the opportunity to represent one of the 54 member states of the African Union, while engaging into interesting debates on various social, political and economic aspects of policy making in Africa.
-This year’s conference will host 150 Delegates, who will debate in eight different committees.
+This year’s conference will host up to 70 Delegates, who will debate in five different committees.
 The topics, which will be debated in the committees are actually issues that are also discussed in the real African Union.
 Thus, you will engage in a process of finding innovative solutions to real problems.
 The resolutions adopted during the conference will be highlighted in a report, which will be submitted to the African Union.
-Through participating in the Model African Union Bayreuth Conference 2017 you will be able to improve your public speaking and negotiation skills, learn more about current affairs in Africa and additionally have the opportunity to experience African culture, while engaging with people of diverse backgrounds from all around the world and exploring the beautiful city of Bayreuth.
+Through participating in the Model African Union Bayreuth Conference 2019 you will be able to improve your public speaking and negotiation skills, learn more about current affairs in Africa and additionally have the opportunity to experience African culture, while engaging with people of diverse backgrounds from all around the world and exploring the beautiful city of Bayreuth.

 I have heard of “Model United Nations” before.
 Is a “Model African Union” something similar?

 Yes, the difference between a Model African Union conference and a Model United Nations conference is that at a MAU conference the African Union is simulated and at a MUN the United Nations.
 So your previous experience in a MUN is of advantage at the MAU conference but is not obligatory!

 What is the Pre-Program?

 The pre-program is a special opportunity to attend interesting workshops, experience African culture and explore the beautiful city of Bayreuth in advance of the actual conference.
 The pre-program starts on Friday (7th June 2019) and ends on Saturday at lunch time.
 All Delegates and Chairpersons are welcome to take part in the pre-program.

 What are the requirements to participate in the conference?